norly/elmcan/readme.rst

 - Versions prior to 1.3

   These chips cannot be used at all with elmcan.
-They do not support the "``AT D1``", which is necessary to avoid parsing conflicts on incoming data, as well as distinction of RTR frame lengths.
+They do not support the "``AT D1``" command, which is necessary to avoid parsing conflicts on incoming data, as well as distinction of RTR frame lengths.

   Specifically, this allows for easy distinction of SFF and EFF frames, and to check whether frames are complete.
 While it is possible